shubhangi1309/To-Do-Node/README.md

 npm i body-parser --save-dev
 will help submitting data as JSON

-not doing below step  as I don't have DB npm i mongoose --save-dev interact iwth mongo DB
+npm i mongoose --save-dev
+interact with mongo DB

 create
 .gitignore

+mongo DB on mlab.com

+config folder for DB connection string config

+models folder to tell how data should look like